 “For anyone getting a mortgage, paying it off faster or sooner should always be part of the conversation, high rates or low rates,” says Stribbell.

 Doing so can mean saving thousands in interest payments.
 Here, Stribbell shows how small efforts can make a big difference in creating a clearer – and brighter – financial picture.

 A simple strategy

-It may not sound like a lot but, over time, it will pay off, Stribbell points out, because of how interest on a mortgage is calculated.
+It may not sound like a lot but it will pay off in time, Stribbell points out, because of how interest on a mortgage is calculated.
 Each time you make a payment toward the principal, or the original amount borrowed, the interest is recalculated, and therefore lower.
 The more principal paid, the less interest ultimately charged.